values for various fasteners on the various models of BMW Airhead Motorcycles

 face each other) has been the cause for MUCH anguish.
 If, in loosening, they suddenly

-bind-up, then do NOT go further with trying to loosen with lots more
+bind-up, then do NOT go further trying to loosen with more force...just CUT

-force;...just CUT the nuts off!...don't injure threads doing so.
+the nuts off!...don't injure PORT threads doing so.
 This having to

 cut them off, or otherwise ruining the port threads, will NOT happen if you